rust-lang/rustc-perf/collector/benchmarks/README.md

    benchmarks, it would output a series of patch names like `@000-base` or `@010-foo`.
 By convention these begin with an `@` and a number that increments by 10 (000, 010, 020) --- this leaves room for inserting steps later.
 They then have a brief description.
 2. To run the benchmark, you then invoke `make all$PATCH` for each patch.
    So, for non-incremental tests, this is just `make all`.
 For incremental tests, it would be something like `make all@000-base`, followed by `make all@010-foo`, etc.
    - Each stage should run cargo to build the target crate.
-The basic invocation should be something like this, where `CARGO_OPTS` and `CARGO_RUSTC_OPTS` are variables set by `process.sh`:
+The basic invocation should be something like this, where `CARGO_OPTS` and `CARGO_RUSTC_OPTS` are variables set by `rustc-perf-collector`:
      - `cargo rustc -p target_crate $CARGO_OPTS -- $CARGO_RUSTC_OPTS`
    - These `CARGO_RUSTC_OPTS` will include `-Z time-passes`, causing the compiler to emit timing information.
-This information is saved (by `process.sh`) into an intermediate file.
+This information is saved (by `rustc-perf-collector`) into an intermediate file.
 It can later be scraped.
 3. After executing all the `make all@...` targets, `make touch` is used to reset the state to the initial state.
 We can then repeat step 2 as many times as desired.
 4. Finally, `make clean` is used to restore everything and remove any temporary data.